Phony And Genuine Narratives Of Distress In The Cass Report

 In addition, I’ll outline some of the numerous narratives within Cass that recycle “classic” homophobic views.
 Recast as anti-trans talking points, the modern iterations of these stale fables were apparently received with utter credulity by the Cass Review.
 It is striking that a complete neophyte in the field of LGBTQ+ healthcare was appointed to lead this highly sensitive report, and that she failed to collaborate or consult with queer advocacy organizations.

-The is a report completely contaminated by bad ideas and worse reasoning.
+The result is a report completely contaminated by bad ideas and worse reasoning.

 Despite the uproar Cass has generated — including the BMA raising concerns and embarking on an evidence-led evaluation of the report — the NHS is already acting upon the basis of the report’s recommendations.